 - Behavioural Detection Awareness (BDA) Level 2 course

-The BDO and BDA are IQ Verify certification schemes which are externally certified by an independent third party certification body.
+The BDO is an IQ Verify certification scheme which is externally certified by an independent third party certification body.

 Close Combat Quarter Skills;